thirdweb-dev/typescript-sdk/etc/sdk.api.md

 }

 // @public
+export function createSnapshot(leafs: string[], storage: IStorage): Promise<SnapshotInfo>;

+// @public (undocumented)
+export class DropERC721ClaimConditions {
+    // Warning: (ae-forgotten-export) The symbol "ContractWrapper" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "ContractMetadata" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "DropErc721ModuleSchema" needs to be exported by the entry point index.d.ts constructor(contractWrapper: ContractWrapper<DropERC721>, metadata: ContractMetadata<DropERC721, typeof DropErc721ModuleSchema>, storage: IStorage);
+    // Warning: (ae-forgotten-export) The symbol "ClaimConditionFactory" needs to be exported by the entry point index.d.ts builder(): ClaimConditionFactory;
+    canClaim(quantity: BigNumberish, addressToCheck?: string): Promise<boolean>;
+    // Warning: (ae-incompatible-release-tags) The symbol "getActive" is marked as @public, but its signature references "ClaimCondition" which is marked as @beta getActive(): Promise<ClaimCondition>;
+    // Warning: (ae-incompatible-release-tags) The symbol "getAll" is marked as @public, but its signature references "ClaimCondition" which is marked as @beta getAll(): Promise<ClaimCondition[]>;
+    // Warning: (ae-forgotten-export) The symbol "ClaimEligibility" needs to be exported by the entry point index.d.ts getClaimIneligibilityReasons(quantity: BigNumberish, addressToCheck?: string): Promise<ClaimEligibility[]>;
+    set(factory: ClaimConditionFactory, resetClaimEligibilityForAll: boolean): Promise<ethers.providers.TransactionReceipt>;
+}

+// @public
 export class DropERC721Module {
     // Warning: (ae-forgotten-export) The symbol "SDKOptions" needs to be exported by the entry point index.d.ts constructor(network: NetworkOrSignerOrProvider, address: string, storage: IStorage, options?: SDKOptions);